Ugh-that-guy/teveller/Teveller-CRB.md

 The stars await!
 Adventurers ply the star-lanes and boldly venture into the unknown; others may serve in a navy, hunting pirates, or raiding enemy shipping.
 Still others may mine asteroid belts for valuable ores, smuggle goods to distant planets, or even engage in piracy.
 This chapter covers interplanetary and interstellar travel, as well as starship operations and procedures.

 Interplanetary Travel
-Starships and other spacecraft in Cepheus Deluxe have reactionless real-space thrusters with an acceleration rating from 1G to 6Gs.
+Starships and other spacecraft in TevellerRPG have reactionless real-space thrusters with an acceleration rating from 1G to 6Gs.
 Ships normally travel under full acceleration halfway to their destination, then decelerate for the other half of the journey.
 The following table presents abstracted in-system travel times according to the ship’s acceleration.

 Common interplanetary travel times by acceleration Destination	1-G	2-G	3-G	4-G	5-G	6G